Brunch & Batter

 Shaved Asparagus Salad with Prosciutto

-Updated: Jul 11, 2024 · Published: May 11, 2020 by Jennifer
+Updated: Jan 21, 2026 · Published: May 11, 2020 by Jennifer

 Jump to Recipe Print Recipe

 Ring in the spring season with glorious green asparagus!
 This Shaved Asparagus Salad with Prosciutto uses raw asparagus shaved into delicate ribbons.
-When paired with a lemony dressing, salty prosciutto and, sharp parmesan cheese, it makes for a wonderfully light and crisp salad.
+When paired with a lemony dressing, salty prosciutto, and sharp Parmesan cheese, it makes for a wonderfully light and crisp salad.

 Angled view of shaved asparagus salad on a wood board with utensils in it.